himmAllRight/himmAllRight-source/content/post/draft-website-with-jenkins.md

 ## Check it is running
 sudo systemctl status nginx

+## Optional: Ensure it is enabled to start up after reboots
+sudo systemctl enable nginx
 ```

+With the webserver running, we need to know *where* the website files
-After installing, nginx will by default serve content at
+need to go.
+Nginx will by default serve content at
-`/user/share/nginx/html/`, so remember that location.
+`/user/share/nginx/html/`, so remember that location for later...

 *Note: Don't forget to add the `jenkins` user's ssh key from the
 jenkins server to the `authorized_keys` file of the nginx server.
 This